 Why, comes the startling question, does the pilgrim hold the Old and New Testaments to be truly divine speech?

 Io udi’ poi: «L’antica e la novella proposizion che così ti conchiude, perché l'hai tu per divina favella?» (Par.
 24.97-99)

 I heard: “The premises of old and new impelling your conclusion—why do you hold these to be the speech of God?”

-The pilgrim’s reply is that the proof of the Bible’s truth lies in the “works that followed” (“l’opere seguite” ), in other words, in the miracles that confirm the truth of the biblical accounts.
+The pilgrim’s reply is that the proof of the Bible’s truth lies in the “works that followed” (“l’opere seguite” ): the miraculous events that were precipitated and that act as confirmation.
+In other words, the proof of the Bible’s truth lies in the miracles that confirm what the biblical accounts relate.
 But Saint Peter continues an analysis that leaves very little to be taken on faith, pointing out the circularity of the pilgrim’s argument: the only source for the truth of the miracles is the same biblical textuality whose truth he is trying to prove.
 Peter’s language is the language of Aristotelian logic:

 Risposto fummi: «Di’, chi t’assicura che quell’opere fosser?
 Quel medesmo che vuol provarsi, non altri, il ti giura».
 (Par.
 24.103-05)

 “Say, who assures you that those works were real?” came the reply.
 “The very thing that needs proof—no thing else—attests these works to you.”